port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 ]}>

 <TabItem value="DependsOn">
-the dependsOn property is used to create a dependency between inputs.
-The input will only be enabled if the inputs that it depends on have a value.
-The input will also have a default value based on the value of the inputs that it depends on.
+The dependsOn property is used to create a dependency between inputs.
+Input dependency means that if input X depends on input Y, input X will be disabled until input Y is filled.
+In the example below, the "SDK" input is depends on the "Language" input

 ```json
 {